LAST MODIFIED: APRIL 1, 2020

 2. WHEN INFORMATION COLLECTED FROM CHILDREN IS AVAILABLE TO OTHERS.

-In addition to those rare instances where a child’s personal information is posted publicly (after receiving high-level parental consent), we also may share or disclose personal information collected from children in a limited number of instances, including the following:
+In addition to those rare instances where a child’s personal information is posted publicly (after receiving high-level parental/guardian consent), we also may share or disclose personal information collected from children in a limited number of instances, including the following:

 - We may share information with our service providers if necessary for them to perform a business, professional or technology support function for us.